 I am a Licensed Clinical Social Worker (LCSW) in private practice.
 I bring to my clients my own life experience, my experience as a psychotherapist/social worker and my knowledge of how the brain can heal and restore itself in the context of a caring, attuned therapeutic relationship.
 In my work and with my clients I am creative, warm and enthusiastic, challenging and supportive, fully present and attentive.

-I am certified in EMDR (Eye Movement Desensitization Reprocessing).
+I am Certified in EMDR (Eye Movement Desensitization Reprocessing) and an Approved Consultant in EMDR .
 I attend various EMDR conferences throughout the year, monthly EMDR consultation groups and lead various groups/workshops.
 I have a master’s degree in Social Work from the University of Southern California (USC) and an undergraduate degree in Journalism and Sociology from the University of Florida (U of F).
 I participate in various spiritual practices and am an avid Ivengar yoga practitioner.
 I am in the process of working toward certification of my Goldendoodle dog, WIndsor, to become a therapy dog.

 Throughout my career I have designed and led several comprehensive group programs including partner relationship programs, women support groups, grief workshops, leadership workshops, social skills training for children and parenting classes.
 I am open to leading a group and to discuss any suggestions you may have.